opengeospatial/geopackage/guidance/implementation_guide.md

 When a GeoPackage is loaded for visualization via an OWS Context (see above), the default view is read from the Context.

 > Note: The specification for this capability is still being developed.

+### Attributes
+Attributes tables are non-spatial data that may be joined as part of a view.
+This eliminates a potential source of redundancy and bloat in GeoPackage files.

+###### Level 0
+Attribute information is duplicated across multiple feature tables instead of being stored in a separate attributes table.

+###### Level 1
+GeoPackage-writing software creates one or more attributes tables.
+GeoPackage clients support joining these attributes with existing feature tables.

+###### Level 2a
+GeoPackage-writing software creates views to join feature tables and attribute tables.
+(GeoPackage clients are then able to utilize these views as they would a table, but only in a read-only mode.)

+###### Level 2b
+GeoPackage-writing software uses the ["updatable view" technique](https://www.sqlite.org/lang_createtrigger.html#instead_of_trigger) to produce updatable views that combine the flexibility of joining multiple tables together with the insert/update/delete capabilities of a table.
+(GeoPackage clients are then able to utilize these views as they would a table.)

+> NOTE: While this capability is possible today, there is currently not clear guidance on how this should be done.

+###### Level 3
+GeoPackage software supports many-to-many relationships between features and attributes using the Related Tables Extension.

+> NOTE: This capability is still under development.

 ### Metadata
 ###### Level 1